trynova/nova/GARBAGE_COLLECTOR.md

 list of "scoped" JavaScript `Value`s, a list of `Vm` structs that are currently waiting for an inner function call to return, and maybe some others.
 The important thing for a developer here is the list of "scoped" `Value`s.
-When our Nova engine code is working with `Value`s, they automatically or magically reachable by the garbage collector.
+When our Nova engine code is working with `Value`s, they are **not** automatically or magically reachable by the garbage collector.
 Thus, if interleaved garbage collection happens, the `Value` will not be traced nor will its pointed-to location be fixed post-compaction.
 Effectively, the `Value` will likely point to either out of bounds data or to data that is different than what it was before the garbage collection.

 To avoid this, we want to add the `Value` to the list of "scoped" `Value`s, and refer to the entry in that list: The garbage collector does not move `Value`s